dracospitfire/confirmation-email/README.md

 ## Overview

-This microservice receives HTTP POST requests at `/api/notify` containing an order ID or Member ID, then sends a confirmation email to the customer confirming their coffee purchase or a promotional promotional announcement email.
+This microservice receives HTTP POST requests at `/api/notify` containing an order ID or Member ID, then sends a confirmation email to the customer confirming their coffee purchase or a promotional announcement email.
 It is stateless and designed for quick synchronous processing.

 ## Features